peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

 * `vn` (Type: Number) (optional)<br>
     Number of subdivisions along the V axis.
 Default is 24.
 * `u1` (Type: Number) (optional)<br>
     Starting U coordinate of the surface to evaluate.
-Default is 0.
+Default is the starting U coordinate given by the surface evaluator object, or 0 if not given.
 * `u2` (Type: Number) (optional)<br>
     Ending U coordinate of the surface to evaluate.
-Default is 1.
+Default is the ending U coordinate given by the surface evaluator object, or 1 if not given.
 * `v1` (Type: Number) (optional)<br>
     Starting V coordinate of the surface to evaluate.
-Default is 0.
+Default is the starting V coordinate given by the surface evaluator object, or 0 if not given.
 * `v2` (Type: Number) (optional)<br>
     Ending V coordinate of the surface to evaluate.
-Default is 1.
+Default is the ending V coordinate given by the surface evaluator object, or 1 if not given.

 #### Return Value